bricomp/SimpleRingBuffer/ReadMe.md

 ​	The library manages the index into the array/storage structure.
 It is NOT limited to storage in an array in memory but could be used to store data in EEPROM, SD card or any other storage medium.
+Note that this library does NOT store any data but manages the returning of an index into an **Array** or **Data Structure** to indicate where to store or retrieve the data.

-​	If you examine the Example **TestRingBuffer** I have used an array of char, just because it's easy to track the addition of ASCII characters to demonstrate usage.
+If you examine the Example **TestRingBuffer** I have used an array of char, just because it's easy to track the addition of ASCII characters to demonstrate usage.

 ​	You start off by defining your storage medium.
 As I said before it can be used for